perriera/extras/README.md

      ./run-unittests
      sudo make install

+**Note**: run-unittests needs to be run from inside the build directory.

  After installation the extra_ libraries should be found in your **/usr/local/include** and your **/usr/local/lib** directories.
 Also, set LD_LIBRARY_PATH, (if you haven't already done so).

      export LD_LIBRARY_PATH=/usr/local/lib